q1zhen/q1zhen/README.md

 Hello!

 This is **Qizhen Yang**.
 Welcome to my GitHub profile.
-I speak English and Chinese and know a bit of Spanish, Norweigian (Bokmål).
+I speak English and Chinese.

 [My website >>>](https://qizhen-yang.cn)